 Our B’nai Mitzvah services follow traditional lines but offer an opportunity for creative expressions of the Bar or Bat Mitzvah student.
 See the Shabbat Morning Melodies (below) to listen to the melodies that Kol Ami usually uses at its services.
 We are sensitive to the differing needs, backgrounds, and level of comfort of each child with public performance.

-Children (and their parents) interested in becoming a Bar/Bat Mitzvah are encouraged to review the Kol Ami Bnai Mitzvah Handbook, the FAQs for Kol Ami B’nai Mitzvahs, and Securing Shabbat Hosts for B’nai Mitzvahs.
+Children (and their parents) interested in becoming a Bar/Bat Mitzvah are encouraged to review the Kol Ami B’nai Mitzvah Handbook, the FAQs for Kol Ami B’nai Mitzvah, and Shabbat Hosting for B’nai Mitzvah

 Several Kol Ami members may be available to work with your child and family to provide B’nai Mitzvah consultation and/or training; we also recommend a number of tutors in Northern Virginia.
 B’nai Mitzvah students and their families hold an initial meeting with Rabbi Gilah at the start of the process, and then another once or twice during the year before the service.
 A rehearsal is held the week of the Bar/Bat Mitzvah.

 Stay tuned for lots more content on this page.

 Following are the Shabbat morning melodies that Kol Ami uses at many of our services, that Bnai Mitzvah students typically learn.
 Thanks to Rabbi Toba Spitzer at Dorshei Tzedek for her recordings, as well as to Rabbi Gilah Langner.
 Thanks also to Nava Tehila for their Oseh Shalom melody.
 The page numbers are from the Kol Haneshamah Shabbat Siddur.